mongodb/specifications/source/server-selection/server-selection.rst

       The current list of "may-use-secondary" commands includes:

       - aggregate without a write stage (e.g. ``$out``, ``$merge``)
       - collStats
       - count
       - dbStats
       - distinct
       - find
       - geoNear
       - geoSearch
       - group
       - mapReduce where the ``out`` option is ``{ inline: 1 }``
       - parallelCollectionScan

-      Associated command-specific helpers SHOULD take a read preference argument and otherwise MUST use the default read preference from client, database or collection configuration.
+      Associated command-specific helpers SHOULD take a read preference argument and otherwise MUST use the default read preference from client, database, or collection configuration.

-      The aggregate command succeeds on a secondary unless a write stage (e.g.
+      For pre-5.0 servers, an aggregate command is "must-use-primary" if its pipeline contains a write stage (e.g. ``$out``, ``$merge``); otherwise, it is "may-use-secondary".
+For 5.0+ servers, secondaries can execute an aggregate command with a write stage and all aggregate commands are "may-use-secondary".
+This is discussed in more detail in `Read preferences and server selection <../crud/crud.rst#read-preferences-and-server-selection>`_
-      ``$out``, ``$merge``) is specified.
-When a write stage is specified, the command must be treated as a write command.
-If the read preference is not 'primary', the driver SHOULD warn if a write stage is included in the pipeline.
+      in the CRUD spec.

-      If a client provides a specific helper for inline mapreduce, then it is "may-use-secondary" and the *regular* mapreduce helper is "must use primary".
-Otherwise mapreduce behaves like the aggregate helper: it is the user's responsibility to specify {inline: 1} when running mapreduce on a secondary.
+      If a client provides a specific helper for inline mapReduce, then it is "may-use-secondary" and the *regular* mapReduce helper is "must-use-primary".
+Otherwise, the mapReduce helper is "may-use-secondary" and it is the user's responsibility to specify ``{inline: 1}`` when running mapReduce on a secondary.

     New command-specific helpers implemented in the future will be considered "must-use-primary", "should-use-primary" or "may-use-secondary" according